 Wild, or Caged?

 As human begins we have highly developed thinking minds, which we default to whenever we are faced with a dilemma.
-In doing so, we sabotage, and forget how to listen to, our instinctual drives.
+In doing so, we sabotage, and forget how to listen to, our instinctual drives and broader intuitive selves.

 We also confuse emotion with body sensation.
+Body sensations are much more varied and often more subtle than emotions.
+Emotions are certain intensely felt, and labelled, body sensations.
 We falsely believe that to re-enter (and re-enter again) into strong emotion, to cathart, solves problems, when mostly it doesn’t.
 There is good evidence for emotion being an outcome of uncompleted instinctual urges, a distortion of them, in a way.
 Whilst helpful, emotions aren’t the whole answer.

 An ability to drop down and touch base with body sensations, rather than only the thinking mind, and emotions, is fundamental.
 Only then can we act from holistic wisdom of our organism.

 The problem is, that, as human beings, we have become increasingly distanced from our embodied selves, both in terms of contacting sensation, and taking action motivated by it.